LynchGrady/Defender-Stats-Analysis/README.md

 Conclusion
 ===========

 The adjustments made to these stats, when compared side by side, do clearly improve the quality of the statistical data.
 The True Per 45 stats paint a more accurate statistical picture of center defender performance than per 90 stats do.
-I think that the difference is most significant when it comes to analyzing blocks and clearances.
-For the tackle, interception, and duels stats, I think that even more adjustments can be made.
-These stats are often accumulated in periods of transition during the game, and teams that play a more risky and volitile style of soccer will naturally have more periods of transition.
-I think that if there is a way to quantify the frequency of transitional periods in each teams game, those transitional counting stats could be adjusted and become much more indicative of the actual performance of center defenders.
+The difference is most significant when it comes to analyzing blocks and clearances.
+For the tackle, interception, and duel stats, I think that even more adjustments can be made.
+These stats are often accumulated in periods of transition during the game, and teams that play a more risky and volatile style of soccer will naturally have more periods of transition.
+If there is a way to quantify the frequency of transitional periods in each teams game, those transitional counting stats could be adjusted and become much more indicative of the actual performance of center defenders.